 High insulin levels also suppress two important hormones: growth hormone and glucagon.
 Growth hormone is used for muscle development and building new muscle mass.
 Glucagon promotes the burning of fat and sugar.
 Eating a high carbohydrate meal also stimulates hunger.
 As blood sugar increases, insulin rises with an immediate drop in blood sugar.
 This results in hunger, often only a couple of hours after the meal.
 Cravings, usually for sweets, are frequently part of this cycle, leading you to snack on more carbohydrates.
 Not eating makes you feel ravenous shaky, moody and ready to “crash.”
 This cycle causes you to never get rid of that extra stored fat, and a decrease in energy.
 To read more, check out Secrets to a Healthy Metabolism.

 Insulin’s actions are countered by glucagon.
 Glucagon alerts the liver to slow down triglyceride and cholesterol production, for the kidneys to release excess salt and fluid, to the artery wall to relax and lower blood pressure, and to the fat cells to release stored fat to be burned for energy.
-But, insulin is a stronger hormone and when it is high, it suppress glucagon’s actions.
-After a childhood of sugar and starch consumption, metabolic syndrome and insulin resistance happens.
+But, insulin is a stronger hormone and when it is high, it suppresses glucagon’s actions.
+After a childhood of sugar and starch consumption, metabolic syndrome and insulin resistance happen.
 This is why what we feed our children is so important.
 To find lots of ‘kid-friendly’ meals and snack, check out my new KIDS COLOR cookbook: The Art of Eating Healthy: KIDS.

 A zookeeper mentioned that they often can’t feed the animals exactly what they eat in the wild because an animal that eats berries in the wild would develop a fatty liver and put on too much weight with conventional berries!
 Interesting!